susanwinters214/webdev/README.md

 ### Quick Templates to Get Your Web Project Started<br>
 You'll quickly learn that every website has the same setup structure (folder for images, css, and javascript, and index file, etc.) Here are a few tools you can use that will help you get your website projects started quickly.
 * [HTML5 BoilerPlate](https://html5boilerplate.com/)
-* [Bootstrap](http://getbootstrap.com/) for HTML, CSS & JavaScript - [Learn](http://www.tutorialspoint.com/bootstrap/)
+* [Bootstrap](http://getbootstrap.com/) for HTML, CSS & JavaScript - [Learn](http://www.tutorialspoint.com/bootstrap/) - [Free Video Course](http://codecollege.ca/courses/bootstrap-4-quickstart)
 * [Zurb Foundation](http://foundation.zurb.com/) - [Learn](http://www.tutorialspoint.com/foundation/index.htm)

 Congrats!
 You've now learned the basics of web design and could get a job with the knowledge and skills you've gained.
 But how is your confidence?
 Before you start looking for a job you'll need to have confidence in your new abilities.
 And the way you gain confidence is through repeatedly completing projects successfully.
 Don't worry.
 Nobody knows it all!
 If you come across something you don't know how to do, learn how to Google your goal and test out various projects.

 _STOP!_ Take a break from reading and go build a few websites using HTML and CSS. <br>

-Projects:<br>
+Fun Projects:<br>
-* Create a photo gallery web page
+* Create a full screen landing page with background image
-* Create a restaurant website displaying menu items and images
 * Create a landing page with a carousel slider
+* Create a photo gallery web page [Example](http://www.wayne-dalton.com/WoodDoorGallery/index.html)
+* Create a web page that uses a jQuery plugin [Example](http://susanwinters.info/project-gaylord/index.html)
+* Create a basic form - just the elements not the processing of the form [Example](http://codepen.io/susanwinters/full/yeVGNo/)
+* Learn how to use the Pinterest Widgets [Quick Start Guide](http://codepen.io/susanwinters/full/vKOPpL/)
 * Create a web page with a timeline that tells a story
+* Create a restaurant website displaying menu items and images
-* Create a web page and embed a YouTube video
+* Create a web page and embed a YouTube video [Code Example](http://codepen.io/susanwinters/pen/QNmJQg)
 * Create a web page that displays a video via HTML5
 * Create a web page that embeds a presentation from [Slideshare](http://www.slideshare.net/)
 * Create a web page that lets people leave you a voicemail [SpeakPipe](https://www.speakpipe.com/)